mlflow/mlflow/docs/source/tracking/server.rst

     mlflow server --host 127.0.0.1 --port 8080

-Once the server starts runing, you should see the following output:
+Once the server starts running, you should see the following output:

 .. code-block::